lanazzk/foodgram-project-react/README.md

 In repository exist next directories:frontend, backend,infra(configuration file nginx and docker-compose.yml), data(ingredients file) и docs.

+Additionaly configured CI/CD(Continuous Integration and Continuous Deployment) for this project:
+  - automatic start of tests(pep8),
+  - building or updating docker image in container on Docker Hub;
+  - automatic deploy to the production server;

 ### Technologies
 - Python 3.8
 - Django 4.1